 Are you allowing your mind to run a continuing negative narrative about your marriage or your spouse?
 Letting these types of thoughts take hold gives the devil a grip on your marriage mindset.
 Since he wants nothing more than to destroy your marriage, every married person needs to find a way to eliminate his stronghold on our mindsets about our marriages.
 We don’t want him to be in charge!

 Your path to a better marriage begins between your ears.
-What you think will be reality whether it’s positive or negative.
+What you think will be a reality, whether it’s positive or negative.